nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ![ApplicationStartUp.png](img/SequenceDiagrams/ApplicationStartUp.png)

-(Note: The lifelines of objects cannot be hidden after the X in the PlantUML software used to make this class diagram)

 <div style="page-break-after: always;"></div>

 ### Ui Class
 The Ui class deals with taking in inputs from an input stream (in this case, the user input through `System.in`), and then printing messages read-able by the user (through `System.out`).

 ### Recipe Class
 The Recipe class represents a singular recipe added by the user or loaded from the storage database.